expelee-co/Build-Daaps/Defi Forge/README.md

 Created a DApp for Defi Forge.

 Defi Forge is built with the vision to revolutionize the space through utilities that create a safer, more user friendly atmosphere for DeFi.

-We created and Integrated 2 Dapps with their website https://defiforge.io/
+We created and integrated 2 Dapps with their website https://defiforge.io/

 1 Staking – You can Stake your Forge tokens with this Dapp and then earn more Forge Tokens with it.